Skip to main content

 • delete_automation — remove it

-Chat and automation tools target a single agent at a time.
-File tools can additionally target shared org folders.
+Chat and automation tools target a single agent at a time; file tools can additionally target shared org folders.
+Ad Remixer tools are organization-scoped.

 Installing via the CLI